 Enter at Atlantic Avenue

-Organized into four distinct play areas, Pier 6 in Brooklyn Bridge Park is a major kid destination, especially for the preschool set.
-There's the seasonal Waterlab, Slide Mountain, Swing Valley, and Sandbox Village, one of the largest sandboxes in all of NYC!
-There's plenty of sand for digging and building, as well as several log-cabin-like play houses, a wooden train and other structures if tots are looking for more active fun.
+Organized into five distinct play areas, Pier 6 in Brooklyn Bridge Park is a major kid destination, especially for the preschool set.
+There's the seasonal Waterlab, Slide Mountain, Swing Valley, and Sandbox Village, one of the largest sandboxes in all of NYC.
+There's plenty of sand for digging and building, as well as several log-cabin-like playhouses, a wooden train and other structures, if tots are looking for more active fun.
 Parents find plenty of seating around the edges, along with some benches, and bathrooms are directly across from the sandbox at Pier 6's Fornino, a great spot to grab lunch.

 Science Playground – Corona, Queens